amitchandi/snakeserver/README.md

 # 🐍 SnakeServer

-SnakeServer is a TypeScript-based backend server for managing the classic Snake game with a twist.
-This repository provides the foundational logic to run a server for the multiplayer Snake game via a web interface or API.
+SnakeServer is the backend server for a multiplayer Snake game, built with TypeScript.
+This project provides the API, WebSocket real-time communication, and game logic for handling multiplayer sessions, player states, and game updates.
+Designed to be used with a frontend client for a complete gaming experience.

 ## ✨ Features

-- 🟦 Written in TypeScript for type safety and maintainability
+- 🟦 TypeScript codebase for type safety and maintainability
-- ⚙️ Configurable environment via `.env`
+- ⚙️ Environment-based configuration via `.env`
-- 🧩 Modular structure for easy extensibility
+- 🎮 Multiplayer game logic and session management
+- 🔌 Real-time updates using WebSockets
-- 📦 Package management using npm
+- 📦 npm for dependency and script management
-- 🎮 Easily customizable game logic
+- 🔌 API for game communication

 ## 📁 Project Structure